JAMES ALLEN MOSELEY, Ph.D.

 “THE BIBLE HISTORY GUY” ON REAL AMERICA’S VOICE

-Jim is a published cartoonist, and has composed sacred and secular music and lyrics.
-He appears every week on the American Sunrise Show on Real America’s Voice TV as “The Bible History Guy,” and he hosts The Bible History Guy ministry website: www.thebiblehistoryguy.com.
+Jim is also a published cartoonist and a composer of both sacred and secular music.
+He appears weekly on the American Sunrise program on Real America’s Voice TV as “The Bible History Guy,” and he hosts the Bible History Guy ministry website at www.thebiblehistoryguy.com.

-He lives with his wife, Madlene, with whom he has three children, two grandchildren, and two golden retrievers, who, disappointingly, have yet to retrieve any gold.
+He and his wife, Madlene, live happily with three children, two grandchildren, and two golden retrievers who, alas, have yet to retrieve any gold.

 God is a Fact: Proof of the Creator Without Recourse to Faith or the Bible